CousinoMath/blog/Semantics_of_Variables/README.md

 ## Indeterminate Value ##

-indeterminate variables appear in more theoretical mathematics, when variables don’t have to represent for anything.
+Indeterminate variables appear in more theoretical mathematics, when variables don’t have to represent for anything.
 For most people, equality between polynomials is where this idea can be seen.
 We can say that the two polynomials `\(p(x) = 2 + 5 x\)` and `\(q(x) = 5 + 2 x\)`